-Businesses can also use tools like Later’s Linkin.bio feature that lets you link your Instagram posts to specific product pages, blog posts, or websites!
+Businesses can also use tools like Linkin.bio by Later, which lets you link your Instagram posts to specific product pages, blog posts, or websites!

 For Instagram Stories, your Link Open rates tell you if you’re showing off the right products to your audience, at the right time, or in the right format.
 It can also be an indicator of which products or services appeal to your audience the most.

 To find your Link Open rates, just follow these steps:

 - From your profile page, tap the “bar chart” icon on the top right-hand corner.
 Then navigate to the Content tab on the Insights page.

 - Here, you’ll need to scroll down to the Stories section.
 You’ll see your live stories in this box, with the number of views each received.

 - If you want to see more Instagram Stories, all you have do is tap “See all” in the top right corner of this box.

 - Using the filter, you can toggle to see the metrics for just the Link Open rates.